There is a lot of resistance to grounding, and to grounding work.

 The more fully we embody, we not only come into our physical form but also our lives, our sexuality, our senses, our darkness, our light… and everything in between.

 The thought of truly living is often terrifying (subconsciously, of course).
 What if we were to truly embody our days, our lives?
 To totally and vitally feel and sense and not castigate any part of ourselves?
 This is what grounding, true grounding, can do for us.

 It can offer us stability, harmony, and an integration of our spirit-mind-emotions into our physical form.
 It can offer us a center to gravitate from.

 Most people I run across, or work with, are disassociated in small or large ways from their bodies.
 It is funny, I am not a naturally athletic person, although I did sports when I was younger.
-I was always in my head (mental energy, which you can read about in this last blog) or really far away from my body (there is a reason that I am good at the work that I do) and so it took me years (decades, really) to scratch and claw my way back into my body… to work with the patterns and sensitivities that I had to not only be embodied but to be alive, a part of this world… and to feel gratitude for my physical body and what it can accomplish.
+I was always in my head (mental energy) or really far away from my body (there is a reason that I am good at the work that I do) and so it took me years (decades, really) to scratch and claw my way back into my body… to work with the patterns and sensitivities that I had to not only be embodied but to be alive, a part of this world… and to feel gratitude for my physical body and what it can accomplish.

 It took me even longer to become grounded.
 To not consider the spiritual “up there”, and to fully integrate my experiences through my physical body.

 It makes such an enormous difference if we are grounded and embodied spiritually on our spiritual path.

 That may seem like an innocuous or simple statement, but many forms of spirituality are escapist.
 They allow for the person to escape their lives, their realities, for a weekend or more.